The Monkey's Paw

 He takes the time to set up the story.
 He doesn't want us to read this as a kiddies' fairy tale in which it's just accepted that we regularly go into the woods and find magical beings who give us wishes.
 The mummified monkey's paw of the title comes with a back story: it's from India, of course, and a spell has been placed on it to grant wishes, expressly to teach people the folly of trying to change fate.
 It's understood that sorrow is to result from the wishes.
 Yet, even knowing this, the paw's possessors cannot resist.

-The couple continue on in "hopelessness resignation" through their nightmare, through the remaining wishes, on to the story's dreaded conclusion.
+The couple continue on in "hopeless resignation" through their nightmare, through the remaining wishes and on to the story's dreaded conclusion.

 Throughout, the writing is perfect for the story.
-The dread is ratcheted up but never with over-the-top, purple prose.
-There's an understated quality to it found in some of the best horror and fantasy writing, a calmness in the words that makes their import all the more hysterical.
+The dread is ratcheted up but never over the top.
+There's an understated quality to it found in some of the best horror and fantasy writing, a calmness in the written words that makes their import all the more hysterical.
 The ending is a perfect example of this: we never see the monstrosity that approaches and, after the big buildup, in the end we're left with an ordinary empty street.
-An unsettling, yet satisfying, anti-climax—if that's possible.
+An unsettling, yet satisfying, anti-climax.